ParimalaRanganathV/newYorkTimesMostPopArtTASK/README.md

 # To execute the project

-Installation by cloning the repository
+Installation by cloning the repository by directly choosing to "Open in Xcode"

 Go to directory
 use command + B or Product -> Build to build the project